Shinu-puthen/Elevatelabsitask-2-/README.md

 3. Use filter controls for year and month to review sales trends and analyze business performance.

 ## Screenshot
-Refer to the above image for a sample dashboard view[attached_image:1].
+Refer to the above image for a sample dashboard view

 ## Author
 puthenshinu@gmail.com